Classification of Pulsars using Extreme Deconvolution: Extreme Deconvolution

 \section{Extreme Deconvolution}

 The problem of density estimation and finding clusters in a given dataset has widespread applications throughout Astrophysics.
 For this purpose, a large number of techniques involving unsupervised clustering have been applied to a variety of problems~\citep{Brunner,astroML,Chatto,Fluke}.
+Here, ``unsupervised'' refers to the case, where there are no class labels.
+Unsupervised clustering techniques use all the available data to find the optimum number of classes.

-A large class of these clustering algorithms involving Parametric density estimation come under the guise of ``Mixture models''~\citep{astroML,Kuhn}.
-The most widely used mixture models use Gaussian components, and hence is called GMM.
-Although mixture models with non-Gaussian distributions have also been used in astrophysical literature~\citep{Tarnopolski}, the central limit theorem assures us that the assumption of Gaussianity within each cluster is a reasonable one for any mixture model.
-In traditional GMM, data is modelled by fitting it with a weighted sum of multiple Gaussian distributions, with each component having separate means and covariance.
-GMM has been widely for a plethora of classification problems in astrophysics~\citep{Kuhn}.
+A large class of these clustering algorithms involving Parametric density estimation come under the guise of ``Mixture models''~\citep{astroML,Kuhn}, where a mixture model combines multiple components of probability distributions into a single one.
+The most widely used mixture models use Gaussian components, and hence is called Gaussian Mixture Model (GMM).
+As pointed out in ~\citeauthor{Popov}, since the logarithms of the magnetic field and age are within a narrow range, this in turn implies a narrow range for their variance.
+The central limit theorem states that the mean of a large number of independent random variables with similar means and variances asymptotes to a normal distribution.
+Therefore, it is reasonable to assume Gaussianity to analyze the $P-\dot{P}$, in log-space as they are proportional to the ages and magnetic fields (cf. Eq.~\ref{eq8} and Eq.~\ref{eq9}.)
+We however note that Gaussianity would be a poor approximation if we use the raw $P$ and $\dot{P}$ values.

-Inferring distributions of the data which involve uncertainties (which is ubiquitous in Physics and Astronomy) is even more challenging, as the noise for each observation could be generated due to an unknown source and the error distribution is not always known.
-This extension of GMM which incorporates the errors the data in known in the Astrophysics literature as Extreme Deconvolution (XDGMM)~\citep{Bovy,astroML,Wechsler}.
-We first provide a brief mathematical preview of GMM, and then outline how it can be generalized to XDGMM by including the errors.
-More details on XDGMM are provided in the above works.
+In GMM, the data is modelled by fitting it with a weighted sum of multiple Gaussian distributions, with each component having separate means and covariance.
+GMM has been widely used for a plethora of classification problems in astrophysics~\citep{Kuhn}.
+Inferring distributions of the data which involve uncertainties is even more challenging compared to data without uncertainties, as the noise for each observation could be generated by an unknown source.
+This extension of GMM which incorporates the uncertainties in the data is known in the Astrophysics literature as Extreme Deconvolution (XDGMM)~\citep{Bovy,astroML,Wechsler}.
+We first provide a brief mathematical preview of GMM, and then outline how it can be generalized to XDGMM by including the uncertainties.
+More details on XDGMM are provided in the aforementioned works.